alcidesrh/laravel-generic-resource/readme.md

     ] );
   ```
   <br>

-**Note:** If the second argument (the array of fields to get) is not supplied all fields of will be returned.
+**Note:** If the second argument (the array of fields to get) is not supplied, all fields of the model will be returned.

 <br>